 Can I currently apply for a Sri Lanka visa?

 It is currently possible to submit a visa application for Sri Lanka.
 However, new applications are not immediately processed by the immigration service.
 The visa applications will be put on hold until the travel ban of Sri Lanka is lifted.
-Eearlier, it was announced that the country would allow travellers to enter again starting 1 August.
-However, this has been postponed, the travel ban remains in effect.
-As soon as it is permitted again to travel to Sri Lanka, additional requirements will likely apply.
+Various media reported that the country would open to tourists on 26 December or in January, but this has not been confirmed by the authorities in Sri Lanka.
+The travel ban remains in effect and flights to Sri Lanka are cancelled until further notice.
+As soon as it is permitted to travel to Sri Lanka again, additional requirements will likely apply.
 Travellers will need to apply for a visa before departure, and the visas will be more expensive initially.
-Aside from that, a number of health-related requirements will be implemented.
 As soon as the immigration service starts processing visa applications, the visas will most likely be issued within a matter of days.

-I’m still in Sri Lanka, what do I do?
+I am still in Sri Lanka, what should I do?

-It is currently advised to leave Sri Lanka as soon as you are able to if this is still possible.
-There is a curfew in place from 24:00 to 4:00, and certain regions have specific curfews aside from the national one, making movement extremely limited.
+It is currently advised to leave Sri Lanka as soon as you are able to.
 Although a number of airlines have decided to resume their flights, air traffic between Colombo and Europe is still very limited.
-Until 1 August, flights for tourists and business travellers are only possible from Sri Lanka to another country, and not to enter Sri Lanka from abroad.
+Flights for tourists and business travellers are as of yet only possible from Sri Lanka to another country, and not to enter Sri Lanka from abroad.
 It can therefore still be very difficult to leave Sri Lanka if you have not been able to do so yet.
-Because this applies to a large number of travellers, the government of Sri Lanka has announced that all visas of people currently still in the country are automatically extended until 11 July, free of charge.
-To do this, an appointment needs to be made through the website of the immigration service of Sri Lanka.
-Travellers that will be leaving the country before 11 July can also make the costs of extending the visa at the airport.
-For more information on the possibility of repatriation flights, visit the government's foreign travel advice page.
-Consular help is no longer provided by telephone.
+Starting 5 December 2020, the validity of visas of people still in Sri Lanka are no longer being automatically extended.
+Are you still in Sri Lanka and is your visa set to expire?
+Contact the immigration service to have your visa extended.

 When is it safe to travel to Sri Lanka again?